lcroberts/nvim-config/README.md

 ### HTML & CSS

-Includes bootstrap and tailwind completions, as well as html with emmet.
+Includes tailwind completions, as well as html with emmet.

 ### SQL